• Home

 The Ohio Association of County Behavioral Health Authorities will host its first Virtual Recovery Series, in place of our annual Recovery Conference, beginning October 27, 2020.
 Sponsored by the Ohio Department of Mental Health and Addiction Services and The Cardinal Health Foundation, the series will highlight important issues related to recovery from both mental illness and substance use disorder and provide opportunities for learning and connection for those in recovery, their loved ones, and behavioral health professionals.

-January 19, 2021 | 3:00 - 4:45 PM | Registration Now Available
+May 20, 2021 | 3:00 - 4:45 PM |

 You can find Aimee on social media at @aimeeinks and @thereturningartistsguild.